Consensys/doc.gnark/docs/Concepts/schemes_curves.md

     Given the last condition, $E_1$ must have a highly 2-adic field characteristic.
 Hence, BLS12-381 cannot be used.

 !!!info
-    Some benchmarks and comparisons of these elliptic curves third-parties implementations agains `gnark-crypto`.
+    Some [benchmarks and comparisons](https://hackmd.io/@zkteam/eccbench) of third-parties implementations against `gnark-crypto`.

 !!!info
     Some applications that use one-layer proof composition: *ZEXE, Celo, Aleo, ZEXE, Zecale.*